-With a diminishing harvest opportunity and potential for new entry as a backdrop, the status quo situation with regard to access - i.e., latent licenses that could enter a competitive fishery - might contribute to or exacerbate ongoing changes in outcomes for historical participants.
+With a diminishing harvest opportunity and potential for new entry as a backdrop, the status quo situation with regard to access - i.e., inactive licenses that could enter a competitive fishery - might contribute to or exacerbate ongoing changes in outcomes for historical participants.
 The sector's low placement on the hierarchy, or chain, of inseason TAC rollovers could leave the historical participants in the sector particularly exposed to marginal reductions in catch availability resulting from new entrants.
-This section weighs that situation against the effects of this action on entities holding latent pot cod-endorsed LLP licenses that might enter the fishery to seek a beneficial opportunity in the context of their own current situation.
+This section weighs that situation against the effects of this action on entities holding pot cod-endorsed LLP licenses that do not meet the action alternative threshold but might enter the fishery to seek a beneficial opportunity in the context of their own current situation.
+(The analysts note that one such license has been active from 2018 through 2020.)